Lukashatirishvili/resume/README.md

 4. **📸 Image Explorer:** In this project, I built the app with React, using React Router, <br /> Context API, Axios, Bootstrap, and the infinite scroll technique.
 Check it out [here](https://image-explorer-eight.vercel.app/)!

+5. **🌤️ Weather app:** In this project, I built the app with React, using React Router, <br /> Context API, React leaflet, Axios, Bootstrap.
+Check it out [here](https://weather-app-inky-zeta.vercel.app/)!

 ## 📚 Favorite Books / Tutorials / References

 * [The Modern JavaScript Tutorial](https://javascript.info/)